-The project will provide opportunities, in four phases, for an up-close understanding of noh from ‘page to stage – and beyond’.
-Project activities will be of interest to those engaged in, or fascinated by, Japanese arts and culture.
-It will also build new relationships, and share ideas and learning through cultural and educational engagement both inside and outside the world of noh.
+This is phase one of a three-phase project.
+It will provide an opportunity for an up-close understanding of Noh from ‘page to stage’ and will be of interest to those engaged in, or fascinated by, Japanese arts and culture.
+The whole project will also build new relationships and share ideas and learning through cultural and educational engagement both inside and outside the world of Noh.

 Date: Sunday, 23rd September 2018

 Time: 2.30 – 4.30 PM